All I wanted was a cup of coffee.

 OK, I could have made one, I have a Nespresso machine, purchased after watching an inspiring George Clooney advertisement (well, my wife bought it) but I was after something with a little more oomph!

-We have a small shopping center just up the road about a kilometer away and I thought, what is a five-minute short drive when I want a cup of hot, steaming, delicious to the last drop, coffee?
+We have a small shopping centre just up the road about a kilometer and I thought, what’s five minutes and a short drive against a cup of hot, steaming, delicious to the last drop, coffee?

 That’s where any semblance of sanity ends.

 I walked out the back door, and forgot the car keys, so I had to go back in.
 The door opens and the cat gets out.
 Not so bad you think, but no, after three road kills, the cat getting out is a major catastrophe (pardon the pun).

 Ten minutes later, cornered like a rat in a trap, he is back inside, I have the keys, and out in the car.
 It’s a hot day, and the air conditioning isn’t working.
 Damn.
 It’s like 45 degrees Celsius in the car.

 This is the time to give up and go back inside.
 The omens are telling!

 Our driveway is up a slight hill and usually we back the cars up so it’s easier to drive out onto the street.
 We live in a corner house, and whilst it is not a busy intersection, it has been known for cars to treat it like the third chicane of a grand prix.
 Late at night cars have rolled trying to make that tight corner.

 I’m reversing off the driveway, too lazy the previous day to back it up, and you guessed it, Enzo Ferrari’s brother is making heavy weather in the third chicane and takes the corner wide, sliding across to the other side of the street, a) because he’s going too fast, and b) because he just saw me backing out of my driveway.